tinify/wordpress-plugin/readme.txt

 == Changelog ==
 = 3.0.1 =
 * Fixed bug that caused an error when registering a new account.
 * No longer use create_function, which is deprecated in PHP 7.2.
+The plugin no longer supports PHP 5.2.
 * Rephrased incompatible plugins notice to avoid confusion.

 = 3.0.0 =